 WALH is optimistic to be entering the 20’s with the team it has in place and looks forward to being an employer of choice and top home care provider for years to come!

-Paul is proud to be the owner of WALH.
-Employing and supporting staff who give themselves to help improve the lives of others, brings much satisfaction to what has become Paul’s calling.
+Paul is proud to be the owner of With a Little Help.
+The opportunity to employ and support staff who work so hard to help others brings much satisfaction to what has become Paul’s calling.

 Paul is a PNW native and grew up with a large, blended family.
-Sports played a big role in his upbringing and still do today, with basketball being his passion.
-Over the years he has coached various levels, including 7th grade girls and college men, and he continues to play a couple days a week with a group of friends that have been playing together for many years.
+Athletics played a significant role in his upbringing and still does today, with basketball being one of his passions.
+Over the years, he has coached various levels, ranging from middle school girls to college men, and he continues to play a couple of days a week with a group of friends that have been playing together for many years.
+Paul enjoys the great outdoors, exploring and traveling near and far, and draws a lot from experiencing different cultures.

 After graduating from Seattle Pacific University, thinking he would become a teacher and coach, his career trajectory shifted to home care with a chance encounter and job offer that sparked his passion for this field and led him down the home care path.

-Community service and non-profit board leadership is important to Paul.
-He currently serves on Sound Generation’s (formerly Senior Services of King County) board of directors as board Chair in 2020.
-Paul has held board leadership positions for other on-profit organizations such as the Ballard Alliance, Ballard Rotary and the Ballard NW Senior Center.
+Community service and non-profit board leadership are important to Paul.
+He recently served on Sound Generation’s (formerly Senior Services of King County) board of directors from 2015-2021 (board Chair in 2020 and 2021).
+Paul has held board leadership positions for other non-profit organizations such as the Ballard Alliance, Ballard Rotary, and the Ballard NW Senior Center.